Fred's Vietnam Days

 I am currently trying to identify where things were, using this Army map.
 Things like the village boundaries, MARS Station, KLIK radio station, company areas in general throughout Lai Khe as well as specifically for A, B, C, D, & HHC of the 2nd/28th Black Lions, PX, Swimming Pool, large Division cement command bunker built during the winter of 1967-68, General Hay's Villa, etc. If you think you can help, send me an email at the bottom of this page.
 I can email or snail mail a map for you to mark up and send back.

-This is a Google Earth view of Lai Khe in January, 2011.
+This is a Google earth view of Lai Khe in March, 2014.
 Notice that the bypass road has survived on the south and east of the plantation.
 The entire area has now been populated (virtually none of the development seen here around the plantation existed in 1967), however the rubber plantation itself remains.
 The single lane dirt road we knew as "Thunder Road" is now a modern, paved, four lane highway.
 Sure is a far cry from the way it was during the war in 1967.

 These pictures are of the Highway 13 Thunder Road Bypass Checkpoint at the north end of Lai Khe.
 Notice the blue French Pugeot in the top photo and the buses that are packed with civilians and baggage.
 You can see that they are all parked along the edge of the highway while the military convoy (whip) passes to the south.
 The civilians generally had to wait until the end of the day and during the night to travel this road, as it only allowed one-way travel when a convoy was using it.